Why Royal Caribbean Group (RCL) Stock Could See Much Higher Prices Ahead

 Royal Caribbean Group (RCL): Who are the competitors?

-The company’s main competitors (and peers) include Marriott International Inc. (MAR) that is trading 102.44% up over the past 12 months and Carnival Corporation & plc (CUK) that is 131.67% higher over the same period.
-Carnival Corporation & plc (CCL) is 152.74% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Marriott International Inc. (MAR) that is trading 83.68% up over the past 12 months.
+Carnival Corporation & plc (CCL) is 123.43% up on the 1-year trading charts.
 Short interest in the company’s stock has risen 4.8% from the last report on Mar 14, 2021 to stand at a total of 10.71 million short shares sold with a short interest ratio of 1.3.